platipodium/paper-modelingpractise/Lemmen2024_modelingpractise.md

 ## Code formatting

 - The code is the doumentaion
-  "Code should be written to minimize the time it would take for someone else to understand it."
-Boswell & Foucher
+  "Code should be written to minimize the time it would take for someone else to understand it." @Flesch1950
 - Code conventions
 - Black
 - F